Yipeng-sun97/Reinforcement-learning/README.md

 # RL-
 RL for stock trade
-Get the stock dataset and use LSTM  and GUN to predict
+Get the stock dataset and use LSTM  and GRU to predict